Srinidhi141195/-Automating-AWS-Serverless-Deployment-AWS-CDK-v2-Python-and-CodePipeline-Automation-with-PyCharm/README.md

 # Welcome to your CDK Python project!

+In my recent project, I leveraged AWS Cloud Development Kit (CDK) v2, utilizing Python as the primary programming language within the PyCharm IDE.
+The project aimed to streamline serverless application deployment by configuring an AWS Lambda function resource and integrating it with an SQS queue.
+The CDK's infrastructure-as-code approach enabled the seamless definition of the entire architecture.

+To automate the deployment workflow, I implemented AWS CodePipeline, orchestrating the build and deployment processes.
+This included pushing the source code, housed in a Git repository, through a series of stages.
+The CI/CD pipeline ensured that changes to the codebase were systematically validated, built, and deployed, enhancing the overall development and release cycle efficiency.
+This comprehensive automation not only reduced manual intervention but also facilitated rapid iterations and updates to the application.
+The PyCharm IDE further contributed to the development experience, providing a robust environment for coding, testing, and debugging throughout the project lifecycle.

 This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.